Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Conclusions

 \begin{itemize} \item \textbf{Bearing-wise split:} Ensure strict separation of bearings across training and test splits to avoid misleading, inflated performance estimates due to data leakage. \item \textbf{Datasets with different properties:} We encourage the community to systematically test models on datasets with varying properties (e.g., PU, UORED-VAFCLS) to better assess robustness, as well as to explore multiple diversity configurations within each dataset.
-It is also crucial to select datasets with a structure that supports proper bearing-wise splitting and contain a sufficient number of bearings per class to enable meaningful evaluation. \item \textbf{Model selection and evaluation protocol:} The process for tuning hyperparameters must be clearly detailed.
-These parameters must be chosen without using the evaluation performance. \item \textbf{Multi-label formulation:} This formulation provides a setup for diagnosing co-occurring faults, a realistic scenario, and enables a more precise evaluation with prevalence-independent metrics, such as the Macro AUROC metric. \item \textbf{Models:} We suggest that a comprehensive evaluation should not default to deep learning architectures.
+It is also crucial to select datasets with a structure that supports proper bearing-wise splitting and contain a sufficient number of bearings per class to enable meaningful evaluation (which is not the case of the CWRU). \item \textbf{Model selection and evaluation protocol:} The process for tuning hyperparameters must be clearly detailed.
+These parameters must be chosen without using the evaluation performance. \item \textbf{Multi-label formulation:} This formulation provides a natural setup for diagnosing co-occurring faults and enables a more precise evaluation with prevalence-independent metrics, such as the Macro AUROC metric for model development/selection and the individual ROC curves for final evaluation and operating-point selection. \item \textbf{Models:} We suggest that a comprehensive evaluation should not default to deep learning architectures.
 Shallow models often provide competitive or even superior results depending on the dataset, and we encourage their inclusion as robust baselines. \item \textbf{Share code, data splits, and evaluation pipelines:} Reproducibility is key for advancing the field and ensuring fair comparisons between proposed methods.

 \end{itemize}

 By following these practices, the community can foster more reliable and generalizable machine learning systems for bearing fault diagnosis applications.

 \printcredits